2012 Belgian Grand Prix

 The 2012 Belgian Grand Prix (formally the 2012 Formula 1 Shell Belgian Grand Prix) was a Formula One motor race that took place, at the Circuit de Spa-Francorchamps near the village of Francorchamps, Wallonia, Belgium on 2 September 2012, the first event after a five-week summer break.
-It was the twelfth race of the 2012 season, and the seventy-seventh running of the Belgian Grand Prix.
+It was the twelfth race of the 2012 Formula One World Championship, and the seventy-seventh running of the Belgian Grand Prix.

-Jenson Button started from pole position and won the race.
+Jenson Button started from pole position, his first pole position since the 2009 Monaco Grand Prix, and won the race.
 Sebastian Vettel finished second and Kimi Räikkönen third.
 The race featured a five-car collision at La Source, for which Romain Grosjean received a race ban.

 This was the 300th race for Michael Schumacher.

 Report

 Background

 Ferrari driver Fernando Alonso led the championship by forty points from Red Bull Racing's Mark Webber and Sebastian Vettel, with fourth-placed Lewis Hamilton a further seven points behind.

 Tyre supplier Pirelli brought its silver-banded hard compound tyre as the harder "prime" tyre and the white-banded medium compound tyre as the softer "option" tyre.

 Dani Clos replaced Narain Karthikeyan at HRT in the first practice session, while Valtteri Bottas drove Bruno Senna's Williams once again.